Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

     time_horizon: 64
     summary_freq: 10000
 ```

+Hyperparameters are explained in [the training configuration file documentation](Training-Configuration-File.md)

 Since this example creates a very simple training environment with only a few
 inputs and outputs, using small batch and buffer sizes speeds up the training